Spastic-Dev/Raze/README.md

   * Blood: NBlood.
   * Shadow Warrior: SWP and VoidSW.
   * Exhumed/Powerslave: PCExhumed, with some enhancements inspired by PowerslaveGDX.
+  * Witchaven and TekWar: sure...
+JFWitchaven and JFTekWar
+  * Legends of The Seven Paladins: PaladinGDX

 ZDoom, GZDoom Copyright (c) 1998-2022 ZDoom + GZDoom teams, and contributors